 Pursuant to Law 26702, the total amount of an insurance company's solvency equity and technical reserves must be permanently supported by diversified assets, which may not be pledged or otherwise encumbered.
 The investment regulations further state that deposits in and bonds of one financial institution together cannot exceed 10% of the total of an insurer's solvency equity and technical reserves combined.
-In general, no more than 20% of an insurance company's combined solvency equity and technical reserves combined.
-In general, no more than 20% of an group of companies.
+In general, no more than 20% of an insurance company's combined solvency equity and technical reserves may be invested in instruments (including stocks and bonds) issued by a company or group of companies.
 In order for an insurance company to invest in non-Peruvian securities, the securities must be rated by an internationally recognized credit rating company and the asset class must be authorized by Peruvian SBS regulations.
 Securities owned by insurance companies must be registered in the Public Registry of Securities of Peru or the comparable registry of their respective country.